 Cluster pinning causes the following:

-- Issues scaling up if there is no capacity on the given cluster
+Issues scaling up if there is no capacity remaining in the placement group

 For storage, Pivotal recommends the following: